 I co-lead with two other NOLS instructors an Executive Leadership Expedition every summer.
-This expedition falls under the rubric of an Executive Leadership training program, and the below memo which I sent out to my on network describes the expedition scheduled for 30 July – 5 August 2016.
-If you are interested for this year or next, go to the NOLS website on this expedition at http://www.nols.edu/nolspro/custom_courses/executive_leadership.shtml , take a look at the below, and please contact me.
+This expedition falls under the rubric of an Executive Leadership training program, and the below memo which describes the expedition which we run for 8 days every August.
+If you are interested knowing more about this expedition, read the below and contact me for links to the information for this year’s expedition.

 Friends – The NOLS Executive Leadership Expedition is designed for experienced professionals, ages from 30’s to 60’s ‘ish’ – We have had men and women participants ranging from 37 to 73.

 We’re looking for experienced leaders, with a commitment to the values of teamwork, discipline, responsibility, and camaraderie, with an intrepid spirit, the commitment to group over self, and willingness to get out of their comfort zone and learn from others.
 Given that many ‘mature and experienced leaders’ may not be as strong and fit as they once were, we adjust our pack weights by using llamas as pack animals, and adjust our daily mileage accordingly.

 If you might be interested in spending 7 days (6 nights) in the mountains this summer, with a group of mature leaders, and/or know others who might also be the type of people YOU would want to spend nearly a week in the mountains with, read on:

 Goal: Create an opportunity for experienced leaders to participate in a NOLS course together, and learn the fundamentals of backpacking, camping and expedition behavior and discuss with other leaders how living in the outdoors applies to leading High Performing Teams in the ‘front country.’
 Learn how to work with llamas as pack animals and take care of each other in a challenging but beautiful setting.